HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2_authoring/access.md

 ## Prerequisite

 Starting from HCL Digital Experience (DX) 9.5 CF227, you can enable Search V2 Authoring.
-For instructions on how to install Search V2 Authoring manually on supported environments, refer to [Installing HCL Digital Experience 9.5 Search V2 Authoring](./installation.md).
+For instructions on how to install Search V2 Authoring manually on supported environments, refer to [Installing Search V2 Authoring](./installation.md).

 After configuring the image in your HCL DX 9.5 CF227 deployment, you can access Search V2 Authoring from the Practitioner Studio interface.